lcbkreem/lcbkreem/README.md

 # 💫 About Me:
 20 y/o builder based in Blida.
 I live in the space where heavy tech meets creative business.
-Currently in my 3rd year studying Information Systems and Software Engineering (ISIL), I deep-dive into the startup world, full-stack development, and CCNA networking.
+Currently in my 3rd year studying Information Systems and Software Engineering (ISIL) and interning at Algerian Government Authority for Electronic Certification (AGCE/Sidi Abdellah), I deep-dive into the startup world, full-stack development, and CCNA networking.
 I'm stepping into the project management and entrepreneurship space with one core philosophy: never just execute—innovate.
-Every project, every pitch, and every deployment is an opportunity to showcase my creativity.<br>
+Every project, every pitch, and every deployment is an opportunity to showcase my creativity<br>

 ## 🌐 Socials: